anthonyam12/ns-lstm/README.md

   + ANN
   + SVM
 + Can the hyperparameters for each network be estimated based on the complexity of the data segment being used to train that network?
-  + A smaller, more narrow may be best for sections of the data that are more linear while deeper, wider networks might be effective for more complex segments
+  + A smaller, more narrow network may be best for sections of the data that tend towards linearity while deeper, wider networks might be effective for more complex segments
   + Can also lead to faster training times
 + Will preprocessing the datasets affect the performance of the method?